Climate, air quality, and health: long-term goals and near-term actions

 The Institute of Combustion Aerothermal Reactivity and Environment (ICARE) / CNRS, University of Orléans - FR

-- Prof. Dr. Tim Butler, IASS Postdam, Air Quality Modelling for Policy Advice - DE
+- Prof. Tim Butler, IASS Postdam, Air Quality Modelling for Policy Advice - DE (biography)

-- Prof. Jos Lelieveld, Mainz University, Department of Atmospheric Chemistry, Spokesman of the International Max Planck Research School and Deputy Spokesman of the Mainz Geoscience excellence cluster - DE
+- Prof. Johannes Lelieveld, Mainz University, Department of Atmospheric Chemistry, Spokesman of the International Max Planck Research School and Deputy Spokesman of the Mainz Geoscience excellence cluster - DE (biography)

 - 08:30 Welcome coffee & registration

-- 09:00 Official Opening - Charles Fournier (Deputy Vice-President for Ecological and Citizen Transition and Cooperation), Sophie Gabillet (General Secretary of LE STUDIUM) & Prof. A. Ravishankara (LE STUDIUM Research Professor)
+- 09:00 Official Opening - Yves-Michel Ginot (LE STUDIUM Chairman), Charles Fournier (Deputy Vice-President for Ecological and Citizen Transition and Cooperation), Sophie Gabillet (General Secretary of LE STUDIUM) & Prof. A. Ravishankara (LE STUDIUM Research Professor)

 - 09:30 Keynote address by Prof. Mario J. MOLINA - Climate Change and Air Quality: Science and Policy

-- 10:35 Andy Haines - Health and climate change/air quality - our state of knowledge
+- 10:35 Sir Andy Haines - Health and climate change/air quality - our state of knowledge

-- 10:50 Jos Levieveld - Air quality – an essential goal for sustainability
+- 10:50 Prof. Johannes Lelieveld - Air quality – an essential goal for sustainability

-- 11:05 Markus Amann - Economic drivers of climate?
+- 11:05 Prof. Markus Amann - Economic drivers of climate?
 Air quality issues

 - 11:20 Helena Molin-Valdes - Same target – multiple paths to benefit climate and air quality together